darwinia-network/darwinia-messages-sol/contracts/bridge/docs/interfaces/IFeeMarket.md

 # IFeeMarket

+A interface for user to enroll to be a relayer.

-After enroll to be a relyer , you have the duty to relay the meesage which is assigned to you, or you will be slashed
+> After enroll to be a relyer , you have the duty to relay the meesage which is assigned to you, or you will be slashed

 ## Contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->